Chapter 2:

 Singing without words.

-SCENE – The Arrival
+SCENE – The arrival

-From the fractured sky descend five figures.
+From the cracked sky descend five figures.

 Women.